 More Products to Consider

-As it turned out, AAXA Technologies Ultra Portable Projector has a mini-HDMI port, but shipped without an HDMI to mini-HDMI adapter.
-Therefore, get this ChromaCast HDMI to mini-HDMI cable, and use it to connect to any of HDMI outputs that you need.
+As it turned out, AAXA Technologies Ultra Portable Projector has a mini-HDMI port but is shipped without an HDMI to mini-HDMI adapter.
+Therefore, you'll need one to connect to any of HDMI outputs that you need.

 1. LARRY GEISZ Magnasonic LED Pocket Pico Video Projector (PP60) review, the Gadgeteer.
 April 16, 2016.

 2. TechGuru Best Pico Projector Reviews 2016, Nerd Techy.
 February 7, 2016.

 3. Kate Kliner How to Choose a Projector for Business Travel, bhphotovideo.
 2014.

 4. Michael Antonoff Pico Projectors Buying Guide|, bhphotovideo.
 2012.

 5. Ionut Nedelcu The 9 Best Pico Projectors and How to Choose Them [Guide], TechPP.
 April 3, 2013.

 6. Rob Cote Contrast Ratio of TVs, RTINGS.
 February 25, 2016.